-- Turning in a paper that has been purchased, borrowed, or downloaded from another student, an online term paper site, or a mail order term paper mill; - Cutting and pasting together information from books, articles, other papers, or online sites without providing proper documentation; - ◆ Using direct quotations (three or more words) from a source without showing them to be direct quotations and citing them; or - Missing in-text citations.
+- 1. Using Artificial Intelligence (A.I.) websites or apps to generate all or part of a paper or other assignment; - 2.
+Turning in a paper that has been purchased, borrowed, or downloaded from another writer or from an online site; - 3.
+Cutting and pasting together information from books, articles, other papers, or online sites without providing proper documentation; - 4.
+Using direct quotations (three or more words) from a source without showing them to be direct quotations and citing them; or - 5.
+Missing in-text citations.